Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 Yainer Diaz At The Plate

-- Diaz has picked up a hit in 65.1% of his 86 games this season, with at least two hits in 26.7% of those games.
+- Diaz has reached base via a hit in 57 games this season (of 87 played), and had multiple hits in 23 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.